hchia93/escape-from-wizard/README.md

     <img src="escape-from-wizard.png" width="600">
 </center>

-## Coding Quality Disclaimer
-Originally coded in 2015, this project was in a less desired coding standard after reproject.
-I am now cleaning up the code for future references.

 ## Setting Up
 Unfortunately, this is not the kind of project can be download and run directly.
 I have excluded most of the buildable binaries files from this project as best practices.
 One must setup the environment properly to run this project.